Why Hunger Can Feel Terrifying And What To Do About It

-The signal you’ve ignored may be your way home
+The signal you’ve ignored may be the solution

-But for so many people—especially those who’ve spent years caught in dieting or disordered eating—hunger feels unsafe.
-Inconvenient.
+But for so many people—especially those who’ve spent years caught in dieting or disordered eating—hunger can feel unsafe.
+Irritating.
 Shameful.
-Or even nonexistent.
+Even terrifying.

 Why We Learn to Distrust Hunger